Amnesty International Strips ‘Conscience’ Award From Aung San Suu Kyi

 But the organization says it has no other choice but to rescind the award based on events now happening in Myanmar, according to a statement put out by the group.

 The military in that nation is not technically under the direct control of the civilian-led government.
-But the actions of that military have not been deemed improper by the government, said Amnesty International, and Suu Kyi has at times justified their atrocious actions, including the slaughter, rape, and torture of thousands of Rohingya people in the Rakhine State of Myanmar.
+But the actions of that military have not been deemed improper by the government, said Amnesty International, and Suu Kyi has at times justified their atrocious actions — including the slaughter, rape, and torture of thousands of Rohingya people in the Rakhine State of Myanmar.
 Suu Kyi has described the Rohingya, while these actions were being taken, as “terrorists.”

 “As an Amnesty International Ambassador of Conscience, our expectation was that you would continue to use your moral authority to speak out against injustice wherever you saw it, not least within Myanmar itself,” Amnesty International Secretary General Kumi Naidoo said in a statement.